amineprogrammer3/rk4-chemical-kinetics-solver/README.md

 methodology and results.*

 ## Method
-- 4th-order Runge-Kutta (RK4) integration scheme
+- 4th-order Runge-Kutta (RK4) integration scheme.
-- Applied to the Westbrook-Dryer reduced mechanism for methane combustion
+- Applied and solved the Westbrook-Dryer reduced mechanism for Methane combustion.
-- Modular design supporting custom ODE system definitions
+- Modular design supporting custom ODE system definitions to be solved with the main RK4 solver.

 ## Results